Print Friendly and PDF

 SSL provides both USB-C and USB-A cables.
 The type of USB connector on your computer will determine which cable to use.

-SSL interfaces utilize USB 2.0 and it will make no difference the type of cable connector you use on your computer side.
+SSL interfaces utilize USB 2.0 and it will make no difference the type of cable connector you use on your computer.

 SSL is compatible with USB 4.0 because USB 4.0 is backwards compatible.